 It will take account of:

-In order to develop the new policy, the Department has held a series of consultation events over the last number of months to obtain stakeholder views on the challenges and opportunities facing rural Ireland.
-Following on from these events, the Department is now inviting wider feedback, through an online survey, on the challenges and opportunities facing people living and working in for rural Ireland.
-The key themes that have emerged to date are reflected in the survey questions.
+In order to develop the new policy, the Department held a series of consultation events over the last number of months to obtain stakeholder views on the challenges and opportunities facing rural Ireland.
+As a result of these events, the Department developed an online survey and invited input from the wider public, especially those with experience living and working in rural Ireland.
+The survey closed on 11 October 2019 and over 1,700 submissions were received.